STEM-Enable/WordWorkshop/docs/hints.md

 ### Remind me of why I need to follow these rules?

 This enables assistive technology which can interact directly with equations in Word to work properly.
-It also ensures that automatic conversion is possible, using the structural integrity, to other formats which are accessible by other assistive technology. <!-- For a full overview of the current situation see the [table which tells us which AT works with which formats]().-->
+It also ensures that automatic conversion is possible, using the structural integrity, to other formats which are accessible by other assistive technology.

 [Return to plan](index.html)